-Imagine that you are a café owner who is soliciting quotes for a redesign of your space.
+In negotiation, some justifications are more persuasive than others, research suggests.
+And learning how to counter offer in the right way can make significant differences in outcomes.
+For example, imagine that you are a café owner who is soliciting quotes for a redesign of your space.
 One of the interior designers you’ve been talking to is known for being affordable, if not innovative.
 But the designer’s initial estimate, $20,000, is well over your $16,000 budget for the project and, you believe, excessive.
-As you prepare to make a counteroffer, you are not sure whether to emphasize your own cost constraints or to cite what you perceive as the designer’s rather middlebrow reputation in your argument for a lower price.
+As you prepare to make a counteroffer, you aren’t sure whether to emphasize your own cost constraints or to cite what you perceive as the designer’s rather middlebrow reputation in your argument for a lower price.

 When preparing to negotiate price, buyers and sellers have access to plenty of advice about whether to make the first offer and, if they do, what price to choose.
 Making the first offer is often a smart move, especially if you have a strong sense of the value of the item or service being sold.
 The first offer often anchors the discussion that follows and, as such, can have a powerful effect on the final outcome.

 But what if the other side makes the first offer, whether because of convention, because you weren’t sure what to offer, or because they simply spoke up first?
-In such cases, you will need to be prepared to make a strong counteroffer—one that not only resists the other party’s anchor but also makes a compelling case for the price you name.
+In such cases, you’ll need to be prepared to know how to counter with a strong rationale—one that not only resists the other party’s anchor but also makes a compelling case for the price you name.

-In a new study in the journal Organizational Behavior and Human Decision Processes, researchers Alice J. Lee of Columbia Business School and Daniel R. Ames of Columbia University compared the effectiveness of two common types of rationales that buyers use when responding to a seller’s opening bid.
+In a new study in the journal Organizational Behavior and Human Decision Processes, researchers Alice J. Lee, Assistant Professor of Organizational Behavior in the ILR School at Cornell University and Daniel R. Ames of Columbia University compared the effectiveness of two common types of rationales that buyers use when responding to a seller’s opening bid.
 We’ll consider how negotiators can benefit from these insights and present other tips for framing price offers in negotiation.

 Buyers can supply many types of rationales for their counteroffers.
 In their study, Lee and Ames focus on two of the most common rationales that buyers use: (1) constraint rationales and (2) disparagement rationales.